rgbkrk/is-this-your-pipe/README.md

 > Please note that secure env variables are not available for pull requests from forks.
 This is done due to the security risk of exposing such information in submitted code.
 Everyone can submit a pull request and if an unencrypted variable is available there, it could be easily displayed.

+Code review stands.
+Make sure no one does anything stupid with your "secure" environment variables before merging code in.

+> Please also note that keys used for encryption and decryption are tied to the repository.
+If you fork a project and add it to travis, it will have different pair of keys than the original.

 ### Submitting purposeful infrastructure modifications

 *Tier 3 (active, aggressive)*